 - Mincing, which these knives are specifically good at because of their exceptional construction

 - Scooping and pushing because of the handier nature of these knives

 What Sets a Santoku Knife Apart From The Rest?

-Third, a lot of the Santoku knives are smaller and shorter than a typical piece of cutlery.
-This makes the Santuko knife ideal to use for those with smaller hands.
-The lighter weight and the perfect size will reduce hand tiredness when doing large jobs.
+ntoku knife ideal to use for those with smaller hands.
+Its lighter weight and perfect size will allow you to work for longer periods of time with less hand cramping.
+This can be especially helpful if you are working on a large cooking job.
 What is more, the smaller blade makes the knife more agile than a typical chef knife.